Stanley Kubrick's The Shining: Background

-The project was conceived and edited by Lee Unkrich, a longtime enthusiast of The Shining and Pixar filmmaker and J. W. Rinzler, a film historian known for his exhaustive making-of books on classic films.
+The project was conceived and edited by Lee Unkrich, a longtime enthusiast of The Shining and Pixar filmmaker, and J. W. Rinzler, a film historian known for his exhaustive making-of books on classic films like those of the Star Wars and Indiana Jones franchises.
 Their work was supported by extensive research and access to the Stanley Kubrick archives, allowing them to uncover many behind-the-scenes material.

 Reception

 Stanley Kubrick's The Shining was praised as one of the most exhaustive accounts of the making of the film.